affiliate disclosure

 Verpex offers NVMe storage with generous allocations, but there’s a catch worth understanding before you sign up.

 Backups are stored directly on the server by default.
-If you run automated backups and don’t actively manage them, those files accumulate and can quickly push you over your storage quota.
+If you run automated backups and don’t actively manage them, those files can accumulate quickly and push you over your storage quota.

 This is exactly what happened to me with CyberNaira.com.
 My cPanel statistics showed disk usage at 118.89GB against a 97.66GB limit – 121.74% capacity, flagged with a warning icon.